jinkyukim-me/Learn-Python-Programming/README.md

 <details>
     <summary>
-        ▶️ Note
+        Repetitive practice is natural and just how to learn something...
     </summary>
-        Repetitive practice is natural and just how to learn something.
         I know that to get good at anything I have to practice every day, even if I suck that day (which is often) or it’s difficult.
 Keep trying, and eventually it’ll be easier and fun.
 If you give up, you won’t ever reach this point.
 You will hit the first confusing thing (which is everything at first) and then stop.
 If you keep trying, keep typing it in, keep trying to understand it and reading about it, you will eventually get it.
 </details>

 <br></br>